xlayers/xlayers/.github/ISSUE_TEMPLATE/codegen--add-xxxxx-support.md

 ---
 name: 'CodeGen: add XXXXX support'
-about: Describe this issue template's purpose here.
+about: Request a new technology support for the CodeGen.
 title: 'CodeGen: add XXXXX support'
-labels: 'type: question / discussion / RFC, Scope: CodeGen'
+labels: 'Scope: CodeGen'
 assignees: ''

 ---